-We developed an individual-based mathematical simulation model to predict anal cancer incidence in HIV-positive MSM in Switzerland, 1980-2030.
-We assumed that all HIV-positive MSM were HPV-infected and immunodeficiency (measured as trajectories of the CD4 positive lymphocyte cell count per $\mu$ l) was the main risk factor for anal cancer [12].
-The model is a stochastic, dynamic model and consists of a CD4 count layer and an anal cancer layer, which depends on the CD4 count layer (Figure 1).
+We developed an individual-based mathematical simulation model to predict anal cancer incidence in HIVpositive MSM in Switzerland, 1980-2030.
+We assumed that all HIV-positive MSM were HPV-infected and immunodeficiency (measured as trajectories of the CD4+ positive lymphocyte cell count per μ l) was the main risk factor for anal cancer [12].
+The model is a stochastic, dynamic model and consists of a CD4+ cell count layer and an anal cancer layer, which depends on the CD4+ cell count layer (Fig. 1).

-The CD4 count layer of the model is a Markov model and the anal cancer part is a stochastic compartmental model, where transition probabilities are non-Markovian.
-In the CD4 count layer, the CD4 trajectories of MSM are modeled across five CD4 count states (<100, 100-199, 200-349, 350-499, and $\geq$ 500 cells/μl).
-The anal cancer layer includes four states of anal cancer progression (no precursor lesion, AIN 1, AIN 2/3, and anal cancer).
-In the CD4 count layer all transition times are piecewise exponentially distributed.
-In the anal cancer layer, the rate of progression from no lesion to AIN 1 is a function of the CD4 count ( $f(CD4) = \beta_0 \beta_1^{-CD4/100}$ ).
+The CD4+ cell count layer of the model is a Markov model, and the anal cancer part is a stochastic compartmental model, where transition probabilities are non-Markovian.
+In the CD4+ cell count layer, the CD4+ trajectories of MSM are modeled across five CD4+ cell count states (<100, 100-199, 200-349, 350-499 and \geq 500 cells/μl).
+The anal cancer layer includes four states of anal cancer progression (no precursor lesion, AIN 1, AIN 2/3 and anal cancer).
+In the CD4+ cell count layer, all transition times are piecewise exponentially distributed.
+In the anal cancer layer, the rate of progression from no lesion to AIN 1 is a function of the CD4+ cell count $\int f(CD4^+) = \beta_0 \times \beta_1^{-CD4^+/100}]$.
 The hazards of transitions from AIN 1 to AIN 2/3 and from AIN 2/3 to anal cancer are Weibull distributed.
-The hazard functions are thus of the form ( $k/\lambda$ )( $t/\lambda$ )k-1, where k is the shape parameter and $\lambda$ the scale parameter.
+The hazard functions are, thus, of the form $(k/\lambda)(t/\lambda)^{k-1}$, in which k is the shape parameter and λ the scale parameter.
 For the MSM who regressed from AIN 2/3 to AIN 1, the time to regression was assumed to be 1 year after detection of AIN 2/3 and successful treatment.
 We compared the predicted anal cancer incidence with the incidence observed in MSM in the SHCS.
-For each of the interventions described below, we simulated 10,000,000 HIV-positive MSM who were followed from 1980 to 2030.
+For each of the interventions described below, we simulated 10 000 000 HIV-positive MSM who were followed from 1980 to 2030.